- Ch. 1: Business

 - More Useful Links

-Steve Jobs, cofounder of Apple Computers who died this week, had a reputation as a passionate business leader and a modern folk hero.
+order cenforce no prescription Steve Jobs, cofounder of Apple Computers who died this week, had a reputation as a passionate business leader and a modern folk hero.
 In 1999 one of Jobs’s friends said, “He is single-minded, almost manic, in his pursuit of excellence.”
 That’s certainly a character trait we scientists can admire.

-Let’s take a look at another one of Job’s traits that we scientists can benefit from emulating.
+is it safe to buy antabuse online Let’s take a look at another one of Job’s traits that we scientists can benefit from emulating.
 Jobs was also revered in Silicon Valley for being a first-rate salesman.
 And every successful scientist knows that scientists need to sell themselves to get jobs and win grants, especially in these tough economic conditions.
 “Of course, scientists need to be salespeople,” Troy Rubin, neuroscience postdoc at Johns Hopkins told me.

 Part of what made Jobs so great at selling his ideas was his optimism and enthusiasm.
 Jobs peppered his presentations with words like “extraordinary,” “amazing,” and “incredible”.
 When Jobs gave the opening presentation at the computer expo Macworld ’08, he began his talk with open arms, a broad grin, and the words “We’ve got some great stuff for you.
 There’s clearly something in the air today.”
 That kind of enthusiasm helped Apple sell 20,000 iPods every day.